alan-turing-institute/environment-and-sustainability-gc-community/stakeholder-mapping/how-we-map.md

 ### Analysis
 <mark> This is all draft</mark>
 1. Download all sharepoint lists to csv
-2. Run code to create kumu elements and
+2. Run code [sharepoint-to-kumu.py](./sharepoint-to-kumu.py) to create kumu elements and connections

 ### Ongoing use